Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Coronavirus and COVID-19 have caused many changes in daily life.
 Children may be confused, worried, or scared.
 Parents and caregivers often don’t know what to say or how much to tell their children.

-Find out what your child has heard and any question he or she might have.
+Find out what your child has heard and any questions he or she might have.
 With so many sources of information, from the media to friends, it is important to make sure children are getting accurate information.
+Use simple and developmentally appropriate language.

 To start some of these conversations, you may ask: